Murat65536/dcat/README.md

 just devenv        # shell with the built dcat on PATH just bump-wraps    # refresh subproject sources after editing subprojects/*.wrap
 ```

-Sanitizer builds use Meson's built-in `b_sanitize` (e.g. `meson setup build -Db_sanitize=address,undefined -Db_lundef=false`); no custom option is needed.

-AddressSanitizer is not usable on native Windows here: the prebuilt libvips/glib DLL allocates pointers ASan never tracks, so `vips_init` aborts with an unsuppressible `bad-malloc_usable_size`.
-Use `just asan` on Linux and `just ubsan` on Windows.

-`meson setup` emits `build/compile_commands.json`.
-The committed `.clangd` points clangd at it, so editors get full IntelliSense once any build directory named `build` is configured.